zannads/BevarMejo/docs/building.md

 ### Step 2: Set Up Workspace and Dependencies

-**Important**: We expect that all repositories necessary to build this project are located in the same folder.
+**Important**: We expect all repositories necessary to build this project to be in the same folder.
 Here's the expected structure:

 ```
 / (workspace folder)